 Under federal law, every 12 months nationwide credit-reporting companies must provide you with a free copy of the credit report they have on you.
 (Note: Until April 2022, you can get a free credit report as often as every week, access provided to help folks amid the coronavirus pandemic.)
-To get your copy, you request it as we detail in “How to Get Your Free Credit Report in 6 Easy Steps.”
+To get your copy, request it as we detail in “How to Get Your Free Credit Report in 6 Easy Steps.”

 Similarly, there are checking account reporting companies that collect information for your checking account reports.
-The nationwide checking account reporting companies must also give you a free copy of their reports every 12 months if you request it.
+The nationwide checking account reporting companies must also give you a free copy of their reports every 12 months if you request one.